angular/components/guides/creating-a-custom-form-field-control.md

 #### `value`
 This property allows someone to set or get the value of our control.
 Its type should be the same type we used for the type parameter when we implemented `MatFormFieldControl`.
-Since our component already has a value property we don't need to do anything for this one.
+Since our component already has a value property, we don't need to do anything for this one.

 #### `stateChanges`
 Because the `<mat-form-field>` used the `OnPush` change detection strategy, we need to let it know